 In order to be able to offer you and all "our" Bach fans the Bach eraser for a long time to come, we then went on a search and bought up what was still so reasonably priced that we could offer you these Bach erasers at a reasonable price.
 Of course with at least two Euro plus, because we want to make the next steps in our "J.S.
 Bach Mission" and our "Classical Music for Children Mission" possible with a moderate, small surplus.
 Offers that are no longer available, as well as Bach erasers that are offered for € 11.90 plus € 5.80 postage, so together € 6 more expensive than at "Bach 4 You" and in addition do not even accompany our pedagogical efforts, were for us in the purchase ... and certainly also to you ... too expensive.

-Finally, the latest offer in the store - because we have also decided to offer two more particularly beautiful busts, namely the Mozart bust, as well as the Beethoven bust, each in a height of 22 centimeters - (...8.66 in) are the Mozart etcher and the Beethoven etcher.
-Them both in a height of 5 cm (...
-1.96 in) and just in 22 centimeters, respectively, are the exception to the rule as far as the offer of exciting gifts that exist to composers other than just Johann Sebastian Bach.
+Finally, the latest offer in the store – because we have also decided to offer two more particularly beautiful busts, that is the Mozart bust, as well as the Beethoven bust, each in a height of 22 centimeters – are the Mozart etcher and the Beethoven etcher.
+They both in a height of 5 centimeters and in 22 centimeters, respectively, are the exception to the rule as far as the offer of exciting gifts that exist to composers other than just Johann Sebastian Bach.
 Check here what the sizes are in inches.

 If this Bach eraser, the Bach rubber, or rather the Bach etcher is no longer available for purchase – because it is no longer produced – then we already have a plan.
 Then we will scan the Bach bust that you see in the picture below.
 We own the copyright of it.
 Then we have a form made from this Bach bust in the size of the Bach etcher.
 And finally, we cast – by hand – many small Bach busts from this form.
 These Bach busts are then only called Bach erasers.
 They are then no longer Bach erasers.
 But ... who erases with such a cute little Bach bust?!
 After the first use, it would be damaged.
 And we offer a "Bach eraser protector" for erasing: Namely, a small and much cheaper and also much less attractive Bach eraser, Mozart eraser and Beethoven eraser, where it does not hurt if you really, actually use it for erasing.
 Take a look at the little picture below the following.